Happy to be back with you after an extended Christmas and New Year's break.

 Then the Republicans are going to get their chance at it.

-They lost and they don't have any majorities, but they're going to be able to bottle things up for a while, not qu not quite like they can in the Senate, where you need 60 votes for everything, but that's the next phase.
+They lost and they don't have any majorities, but they're going to be able to bottle things up for a while, not quite like they can in the Senate, where you need 60 votes for everything, but that's the next phase.

-Whatever ends up of this mythical original legislation, then goes to the Senate, where Dingy Harry has a one-seat majority.
+Whatever ends up of this mythical original legislation then goes to the Senate where Dingy Harry has a one-seat majority.

-Just when in the next two years Mitch McConnell will become the Senate majority leader because of the advancing age of several Democrat senators.
+You know, you can bet, there are people taking bets now in official bookrooms and so forth just when in the next two years Mitch McConnell will become the Senate majority leader because of the advancing age of several Democrat senators.

 Sheetsbird is 89.